hank880907/papermc_plugin_manager/README.md

 - 🔍 **Smart Search**: Search for plugins across Modrinth with fuzzy matching
 - 📦 **Easy Installation**: Install plugins with a single command
-- ⬆️ **Automatic Updates**: Upgrade all outdated plugins with one command
 - ⬇️ **Version Management**: Upgrade, downgrade, or switch between specific versions
 - 💾 **Intelligent Caching**: Fast operations with apt-like cache system
-- 📊 **Beautiful UI**: Rich terminal interface with progress bars, tables, and panels
 - 🔄 **Version Detection**: Automatically detects outdated plugins
 - 📋 **Installation Status**: See which plugins are installed at a glance